 Weather Weather.com / AccuWeather / Wunderground / Windy / Tides & Currents Weather.com / AccuWeather / Wunderground / Windy / Tides & Currents No change

-Jobs Indeed / HeadHunter / SEEK / AnywhereWorks / Glassdoor Indeed / HeadHunter / SEEK / AnywhereWorks / Glassdoor No change
+Jobs Indeed / HeadHunter / SEEK / AnywhereWorks / Glassdoor Indeed / SEEK / HeadHunter / Talent.com / Glassdoor SEEK rose to #2, Talent.com entered #4; AnywhereWorks dropped to #6

-1. Steam isn't dead in the Gaming category — the January exit was a methodology blip.
+1. Steam's Gaming return is confirmed, not a bounce.
 In Q1 we wrote that Steam dropped out of the Gaming top 10 the same week Discord appeared, and noted that the timing made us "suspect a classification change in Cloudflare's methodology."
-April confirms the suspicion.
-Steam re-entered at #5 in the same dataset that previously had it unranked, with no major Steam-side product event to explain it.
-The Q1 narrative — "Discord replaced Steam" — is too strong.
-The truer read: Discord is now a structural top-2 gaming platform on DNS volume, but Steam's distribution business is still big enough to sit in the top 5 alongside it.
-If you wrote off Steam audiences for Q2 prospecting based on Q1 data, undo that.
+April had Steam re-enter at #5; May settles it by holding Steam at #5 a second month.
+A one-month re-entry could be noise, but two consecutive months is structural.
+The Q1 "Discord replaced Steam" narrative is now retired: Discord is a genuine top-2 gaming platform on DNS volume, but Steam's distribution business is big enough to sit in the top 5 alongside it.
+If you wrote off Steam audiences for Q2 prospecting based on Q1 data, that call was wrong.

-Every member of the Q1 forever-#1 club held #1 in April: ChatGPT (Generative AI), Amazon (E-commerce), Facebook (Social Media), WhatsApp (Messaging), Roblox (Gaming), Globo (News), Shein (Fast Fashion), and Stripe (Financial Services).
-Combined, that's 56–57 consecutive weeks of unchallenged leadership across eight categories.
-The "once a platform reaches #1, network effects make it very hard to displace" observation from the Q1 cross-category section is now substantially better-supported than it was a month ago.
+Every member of the Q1 forever-#1 club held #1 in May: ChatGPT (Generative AI), Amazon (E-commerce), Facebook (Social Media), WhatsApp (Messaging), Roblox (Gaming), Globo (News), Shein (Fast Fashion), and Stripe (Financial Services).
+Combined, that's roughly 60–61 consecutive weeks of unchallenged leadership across eight categories.
+The "once a platform reaches #1, network effects make it very hard to displace" observation from the Q1 cross-category section now has two extra months of supporting evidence.

 In Q1 we noted Shopee was "the only platform in Cloudflare's entire dataset that ranks top 3 in two separate categories at the same time" (E-commerce #3 and Low-Cost E-commerce #1).
-That's still true.
-But April adds a second cross-category platform: Binance now ranks #1 in Cryptocurrency Services AND #5 in Financial Services.
-As Stripe-vs-PayPal-vs-Nubank settled in their lanes, Binance's DNS volume — driven by global trading flows and consumer crypto wallet apps — was large enough to leapfrog Nubank into the Financial Services top 5.
-That's the first time a crypto-native platform has cracked Cloudflare's mainstream Financial Services top 5 in our tracking.
+That's still true in May.
+The second cross-category platform that emerged in April also held: Binance ranks #1 in Cryptocurrency Services AND #5 in Financial Services for a second straight month.
+April's entry could have been a one-month artifact; two months means Binance's DNS volume — driven by global trading flows and consumer crypto wallet apps — is a durable presence in mainstream Financial Services, not a blip.
+No new third cross-category platform appeared in May.

 The Q1 sections below remain the right baseline for understanding where the year started.
-Where April figures shifted the picture in a specific category, we've added inline April 2026 update notes alongside the relevant Q1 tables.
-The methodology, scope, and reading frame haven't changed — only the latest snapshot has.
+Where May figures shifted the picture in a specific category, we've added inline May 2026 update notes alongside the relevant Q1 tables, and we've kept the April waypoint visible wherever a move reversed.
+The methodology, scope, and reading frame haven't changed; only the latest snapshot has.

 I run our customer success team from London.
 We work with B2B SaaS companies whose go-to-market motions depend on knowing which platforms their prospects actually run.
 When AI usage diversifies, our customers' qualification criteria need to update.
-When Steam returns to the gaming top 5, our gaming-vertical clients need to know their audience-targeting assumptions are intact.
-These rankings aren't just trivia — they're the operating environment we help our customers navigate every week.
+When Steam holds the gaming top 5 for a second month, our gaming-vertical clients need to know their audience-targeting assumptions are intact.
+These rankings aren't just trivia.
+They're the operating environment we help our customers navigate every week.

 How we compiled this data